5 Things to Know About … Rhodochrosite

 In its purest (and best, in my opinion) form, the manganese carbonate is a vibrant red color, and the fine mineral specimens are stunning.

-The rhodochrosite market has plenty of interest for faceted goods and mineral specimens, though both are rare.
+The rhodochrosite market has plenty of interest for faceted or polished goods and mineral specimens, though both are rare.
 With some new activity in the space, this interest is likely to continue.

 Here are five things you should know about the mineral.